learlab/itell/apps/demo/content/textbook/13-drawing-conclusions-and-reporting-the-results.md

     correct: false
   - answer: "d.\tThe improvement in exam scores because of caffeine"
     correct: false
-- !Structured
-  question: "6.\tWhich hypothesis doesn’t make a “positive claim” and therefore cannot be tested in traditional hypothesis tests?"
+- question: "6.\tWhich hypothesis doesn’t make a “positive claim” and therefore cannot be tested in traditional hypothesis tests?"
   answers:
   - answer: "a.\tCaffeine will have beneficial effect on exam scores"
     correct: false